-While the 2018 and 2020 elections saw tremendous interest and engagement on the part of women and record numbers of women ran for and won elective office - in 2021 women still make up less than a third of representatives in most levels of government, and women continue to be vastly underrepresented in all aspects of American politics.
-In 2021 just 26.7% of the seats in the U.S. Congress are held by women, 24 in the Senate and 119 in the House of Representatives.
-After some gains in the 2018 and 2020 elections, women make up only 31.9% of the state legislators in the United States, and only 9 of the 50 states have women governors.
 Although women constitute over 50% of the population and have outvoted men in every national election since 1980, women have made only modest gains in representation in our state and national decision-making bodies over the past three decades.
+While the 2018 and 2020 elections saw tremendous interest and engagement on the part of women and record numbers of women ran for and won elective office, in 2022 women still make up less than a third of representatives in most levels of government, and women continue to be vastly under-represented in all aspects of American politics.
+In 2022 just 27.5% of the seats in the U.S. Congress are held by women, 24 in the Senate and 123 in the House of Representatives.
+Despite gains in recent elections, women make up only 31% of the state legislators across the country, and only 9 states have women governors.